USS Aylwin (FF-1081): 1987–1991

-USS Aylwin began 1987 homeported in Charleston, SC.
+USS Aylwin began 1987 homeported in Charleston, South Carolina.
 Upon completion of the overhaul in June 1988, Aylwin steamed north to her new homeport of Newport, Rhode Island.
 Settled in Newport, Aylwin began a series of exercises and intensive training to help her prepare for an upcoming deployment.
 She spent eight weeks on a shakedown cruise in Guantánamo Bay, Cuba going through refresher training before participating in US law enforcement operations with the US Coast Guard in November 1988.
 On 19 April 1989, Aylwin was the first ship on the scene rendering assistance when USS Iowa BB-61 suffered a turret explosion.
 On 31 May 1989, Aylwin started her eighth major deployment and participated in eastern Mediterranean contingency operations in support of national objectives.
 Port visits to Cartagena, Spain; Alicante, Spain; Theoule-sur-Mer, France; Marseille, France; Naples, Italy; and Haifa, Israel.
 During this period Aylwin was nominated for the navy expeditionary medal.
 She returned to Newport, on 10 November 1989.
 In January 1990 USS Aylwin arrived in Boston for a four-month repair period.
-While entering Boston Harbor in heavy fog on the way to the shipyard, Aylwin collided with the tanker PLUTO at President Roads anchorage suffering damage to her bow.
+While entering Boston Harbor in heavy fog on the way to the shipyard, Aylwin collided with the tanker PLUTO at President Roads anchorage, suffering damage to her bow.
 After five weeks of refresher training and law enforcement operations, Aylwin was ready for her ninth and final deployment.
 On 1 July 1991, Aylwin departed for UNITAS XXXII under the command of USCOMSOLANT circumnavigating the South American continent.
 While traveling throughout South America, Aylwin visited nine countries, crossed the equator and transited the straights of Magellan.
 Aylwin returned home to Newport on 13 December 1991.

 Decommissioning and transfer to Taiwan

 Aylwin was decommissioned 15 May 1992 at Newport, and struck on 11 January 1995 to be disposed of through the Security Assistance Program (SAP), transferred, Foreign Assistance Act (FAA) Section 516, Southern Region Amendment, to Taiwan on 29 April 1998 as Ning Yang (FFG-938).

+In mid-2007, the Ningyang warship completed the "Wu San Hua" project modification.

+After the Ningyang warship started the overhaul project in 2024, the Republic of China Navy no longer overhauled the other ships of the same class.
+The Ningyang ship completed the overhaul in January 2025 and returned to the fleet.
+The ROCS Lan Yang, which was originally scheduled to be overhauled after the Ningyang ship, held a decommissioning ceremony in Kaohsiung on the 23rd of the same month, becoming the third ship of the same class to be decommissioned.